Adam R. Panish

 Welcome!
 I am a PhD Candidate in the Department of Political Science at Stony Brook University.

-I will be on the 2025-2026 academic job market
+I am on the 2025-2026 academic job market!

 Publications